zephrax/docker-prediction.io/README.md

 ## Prediction.IO Automated Docker Build

-As I needed to run the Universal Recommender, the only way I got it working was using an old version.
-So currently there is only one branch (master) and its working with Prediction.IO v0.9.6
+This project is used to build Prediction.IO containers.
+I'm actively adding support for different versions.

 ### List of currently supported versions:

-* Prediction.IO v0.9.6 (master/0.9.6)
+* Prediction.IO v0.9.6 (branch 0.9.6)
+* Prediction.IO v0.11.0 (branch 0.11.0)

 ### How to Start